Game On: Learn about the divisioning process that differentiates Special Olympics from other sport organizations.

 SONC Summer Games will be held May 31 – June 2, 2019, in Raleigh.

-Southeast Regional Powerlifting is hosted by Special Olympics Georgia.
+2019 Southeast Regional Powerlifting is hosted by Special Olympics Georgia January 11-13.
 Local programs are responsible for all travel and housing costs for this event.
-For more information, please contact email@example.com.
+Check out the schedule of events and the registration information below:

 Host an Invitational